lhallock/openarm-multisensor/README.md

 ## Contributing

 If you're interested in contributing or collaborating, please reach out to `lhallock [at] eecs.berkeley.edu`.
-If you're already a contributor to the project, please following the code formatting and linting guidelines found [here](README_DEV.md).
+If you're already a contributor to the project, please follow the code formatting and linting guidelines found [here](README_DEV.md).